zio/zio/docs/datatypes/test/index.md

 ### Test Aspects

 Test aspects are powerful tools for modifying behavior of individual tests or even entire suites that we have already written.
 Convenient syntax `@@` is provided for applying test aspects.
-So for example you could apply a timeout to a test by using `test @@ timeout(60.seconds)` or only run a test on JavaScript by using `test @@ jsOnly`.
+For example, we could apply a timeout to a test by using `test @@ timeout(60.seconds)` or only run a test on JavaScript by using `test @@ jsOnly`.
 Test aspects are highly composable, so we can combine multiple test aspects together or apply them only to certain tests that match a predicate we specify.

 ### Zero Dependencies